stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 {{< details "Some Thoughts on Generative AI and Writing" >}}

 Before we consider using any new tool or technology, we should ask ourselves whether it contributes to the overall purpose of education.
-While Generative AI certainly has a place in many fields and disciplines in varying degrees (and I’m genuinely excited about many aspects of it myself), I believe that it is fundamentally in conflict with the goals of the writing classroom.
+While Generative AI certainly has a place in many fields and disciplines (and I’m genuinely excited about many aspects of it myself), I believe that it is fundamentally in conflict with the goals of the writing classroom.

-My sense has always been that the writing classroom is the best place to develop a host of important skills, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.
+My sense has always been that the writing classroom is the best place to develop a host of important skills and abilities, including the development of critical thinking, metacritical analysis (thinking about our thinking), information literacy, creativity, communication skills, and various research competencies.

 An overreliance on AI tools to complete tasks that we would normally describe as “thinking” or “analysis” or “communication” will have a tremendously negative affect on our development as individuals.
 If we use these tools merely to get answers, not encourage us to develop understanding or skill; or if we allow them to generate a mere appearance of thought and expression, rather than its substance, then what will become of us?